 If you didn’t know already, RPCS3 is the best PS3 emulator around.
 In fact, realistically speaking, it is really the only fully working PS3 emulator, so you have made the right choice in choosing RPCS3 and this set-up guide, to help you get up and running.

-We show you how to set up RPCS3, taking you through easy steps to download, install and additional basic set-up tips to get you playing your favourite PS3 games with this excellent emulator.
+We show you how to set up RPCS3, taking you through easy steps to download, and install, as well as additional basic set-up tips to get you playing your favourite PS3 games with this excellent emulator.

 RPCS3 Requirements